Iker Córdoba

-Iker Córdoba Sánchez (born 11 November 2005) is a Spanish footballer who plays as a centre-back for CD Mirandés, on loan from Valencia CF.
+Iker Córdoba Sánchez (born 11 November 2005) is a Spanish footballer who plays as a centre-back for Valencia CF.

 Career

 Born in Els Pallaresos, Tarragona, Catalonia, Córdoba FC Barcelona's youth sides in 2015, from CF Reus Deportiu.
 At the age of sixteen, he almost joined the youth academy of German Bundesliga side FC Bayern Munich.

 On 27 June 2023, Córdoba joined Valencia CF on a three-year contract, being initially assigned to the Juvenil squad.
 He made his senior debut with the reserves on 28 October 2023, coming on as a second-half substitute in a 2–1 Segunda Federación home loss to Hércules CF.

 Córdoba made his first team debut with the Che on 26 November 2024, starting in a 1–0 away win over CP Parla Escuela, for the season's Copa del Rey.
 He scored his first senior goal on 4 December, netting the opener in a 3–1 win at SD Ejea, also for the national cup.

 Córdoba made his professional – and La Liga – on 18 December 2024, replacing Diego López late into a 1–1 away draw against RCD Espanyol.
 Eight days later, he extended his contract with the club.

 On 4 July 2025, Córdoba was loaned to Segunda División side CD Mirandés for the season.